The Clockwork Girl (film)

 The Clockwork Girl is a 2014 Canadian animated film based on the comic book series Clockwork Girl, created by Sean O’Reilly and Kevin Hanna.
 It is directed by Kevin Hanna.
 It stars Carrie-Anne Moss, Alexa Vega and Jesse McCartney.

 Plot

-In a world watched over by the Ancients (a police-like military force resembling Plague doctors), there lived A town called Haraway, where everyone builds marvelous inventions and create strange creatures, but unfortunately a strange sickness called "The Blight" has rendered almost the population to fall ill and making some of there limbs useless which made the townsfolk to seek aid from two brilliant scientists.
-This has made the city to split into separate factions between machinery and biological engineering and refuse to work together due to their different ideas.
+In a world watched over by the Ancients (a police-like military force resembling Plague doctors), there was a town called Haraway, where everyone built marvelous inventions and created strange creatures, until a strange sickness called "The Blight" rendered most of the population to fall ill and some of their limbs useless.
+This prompted the townsfolk to seek aid from two brilliant scientists, which made the city split into separate factions between machinery and biological engineering, who refuse to work together due to their differing ideas.

-One day, a nameless robot girl has recently been given the gift of life from her mechanical creator, while exploring the wonders of an ordinary world she meets an mutant boy named Huxley (who was created with two hearts) and they share a friendship that must overcome their warring families.
+One day, a nameless robot girl has recently been given the gift of life from her mechanical creator.
+While exploring the wonders of an ordinary world she meets a mutant boy named Huxley (who was created with two hearts) and they share a friendship that must overcome their warring families.